PursuanceProject/pursuemail/README.md

 ### Dev

-Use https://mailcatcher.me/ for SMTP testing
+Used https://mailcatcher.me/ for SMTP testing

+Important note: There are a bunch of hardcoded values at the moment.

 ### TODOs